derBroBro/private-ma-server/README.md

   * at the bootup (includes gateway serial number etc..) (length = 21bytes)
   * if new / cached data are available (length modulo 64 = 0)
 * the sensordata are chunked into 64 bytes long parts for each record (deviceId + timestamp)
-* each requests which also includes the gateway serial number and other data
+* each requests which also includes the gateway mac address and other data
 * each of the records is built as follow:

 |start|length|description